 - Site location map

 - At least 3 letters of commitment

-- Supplementary information that can help us learn more about your project (background documents, examples of media coverage, additional support letters, maps, list of links to resources, etc.)
+- Supplementary information that can help us learn more about your project (background documents, examples of media coverage, additional support letters, maps, list of links to resources, project photos, etc.)

 Project Selection Criteria

 Applications are evaluated according to the following criteria: